 The team spends 20% of their time looking for information, that is one day a week!

-SME's have to answer the same questions over and over again.
-It interupts their day to day work, and created a lot of noise in our main communication system (e.g. Slack).
+SME's (small to medium-sized enterprise) have to answer the same questions over and over again.
+It interrupts their day-to-day work, and creates a lot of noise in their main communication system (e.g. Slack.)

-Policies get diluted by playing telephone, each person will have their version that they on their turn teach to the next person.
+Policies get diluted by playing telephone, each person will have their own version that they on their turn teaches to the next person.

-The lack of transparency makes that teams operate in silos and sometimes duplicate work.
+The lack of transparency makes it so that teams operate in silos and sometimes duplicate their efforts.

 It slows down new employee onboarding and impacts their experience in a negative way.

-The lack of clarity results in slower execution.
+The lack of clarity results in a slower execution.

 A fun way to build awareness is to use Slite's Time Savings Calculator: